-Regarding assets and liabilities measured at fair value, the Group follows hierarchy set out by IFRS 13 for their classification pursuant to input used for their measurement and market conditions:
+Regarding assets and liabilities measured at fair value, the Group follows hierarchy set out by IFRS 13 - "Fair value measurement" for their classification pursuant to input used for their measurement and market conditions:

-Level 1 inputs are quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.
+Level 1: inputs are quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.

-Level 2 inputs are inputs other than quoted market prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Level 2: inputs are inputs other than quoted market prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

-Level 3 inputs fox are unobservable inputs for the asset or liability.
+Level 3: non-market observable input data for the asset or liability.